mistidinzy/ReadingNotes/learningmarkdown.md

 It's kind of like a storage locker that you can choose to share the key to.
 Whoever you share the key with would then be able to see the contents and change them if they'd like, or add their own code as well.

+> GitHub is the locker, my code's just living in it.

 **Markdown** is one variety within a group of programming languages known as lightweight markup language \(LML).
 It can be used for a lot of things in a lot of different places.